‘Care and support’ is the term used to describe the help some adults need to live as well as possible with any illness or disability they may have.

 At the moment there is no limit to what care and support can cost, and this means that people with very high care needs may have to pay expensive bills.
 But from April 2020 there will be a new form of protection from unlimited costs.
 This protection is called the ‘cap on care costs.’

 It means that no one will have to pay more than £72,000 towards the care element of the costs of meeting their eligible needs in their lifetime, and many people will pay much less.
 This applies to people funding their own care and support, as well as those helped by the council.

 Alongside the cap on care costs, extended financial support will ensure that more people are eligible for help with care and support costs.
 We will assess your finances and we may be able to offer extra help if you cannot afford to pay.
 Most people will still have to contribute something towards the cost of their care and support.

 As part of the 2020 changes, we will provide more financial help for those who need it and people with modest means will benefit too.
 Currently, only people with less than £23,250 in assets and low incomes can get help with their care and support costs.

 The changes will mean that if you have £118,000 worth of assets or less, you could be eligible to receive financial support if you need to move to a care home.

-The amount you receive will depend on an assessment of your finances and personal circumstances.
+The amount you receive will depend on your finances and personal circumstances.

 We will look at what assets and income you have and decide how much you can afford to contribute towards the cost of your care and support.